Buying a Maine home, getting a house loan.

 And considering the all important property listing the buyer has his or her heart set on owning.

 To four walls and a roof.
 To raise a family in.
 To see the house in Maine equity increase as the mortgage payments chips away slowly.
 On the loan amortization schedule debt securing the Maine home for bank lending collateral.
+Learn more about Veteran Admnistration (VA) home loans.
+One neat no down payment home loan program if you served in the armed forces.
+The details on a VA home loan in Maine.

 The requirements to get a loan for a Maine home start with your all important number, the credit score.
 That number that takes years to build up, to repair if dinged and beat up.
 And so little time to see it get riddled with holes and shrink rapidly because of life events, poor spending impulse control.